 Hopefully there’s the chance to have a bit of fun at this time of life before the big responsibilities really kick in.
 You might even have a bit of cash to spare for socialising and holidays.
 It’s possibly the calm before the storm, though, so enjoy it while you can…and think about putting a bit away each month to fund your future commitments.

 Keep saving – your older self will thank you

 You may have built up some savings already, but if you haven’t, it’s really worth getting it going.
 The SaidSo team knows that if you haven’t got much spare cash, putting some money aside each month can put a bit of pressure on your finances along with trying to pay the rent and other costs.
-The maximum allowance is £20,000 in the current tax year (2019/2020) and it is also worth looking at the Help to Buy ISA and the Lifetime ISA, particularly if you’re starting to think about saving for a first home.
+The maximum allowance is £20,000 in the current tax year (2020/2021) and it is also worth looking at the Lifetime ISA, or considering saving into an existing Help to Buy ISA, particularly if you’re starting to think about saving for a first home.
 You can get more information here.